-Transactions for the transfer of assets of commercial enterprises, and commercial enterprises in toto, have always been somewhat controversial under Turkish Law.
+ransactions for the transfer of assets of commercial enterprises, and commercial enterprises in toto, have always been somewhat controversial under Turkish law.
 A threshold issue is whether, under applicable law, the divested asset(s) comprise the seller's total enterprise.
-In this respect, it is important to start with the definition of an asset transfer under Turkish Law.
+In this respect, it is important to start with the definition of an asset transfer under Turkish law.
 Asset transfer is defined as the transfer of ownership of an asset, group of assets, or business from one natural or legal person to another natural or legal person.
 However, the transfer of a substantial asset of a commercial entity or merchant is considered a transfer of a commercial enterprise.
-When an asset is going to be purchased in Turkey, an assessment must be done to determine whether it is an independent asset, or constitutes a commercial enterprise.
+When an asset is going to be purchased in Turkey, an assessment must be made to determine whether it is an independent asset, or constitutes a commercial enterprise.

-Article 11 of the Turkish Commercial Code (the "TCC"), no. 6102, defines a commercial enterprise as one in which " the activities aiming to generate income exceeding the limit foreseen for the tradesmen are carried out continuously and independently."
+Article 11 of the Turkish Commercial Code (TCC), no 6102, defines a commercial enterprise as one in which 'the activities aiming to generate income exceeding the limit foreseen for the tradesmen are carried out continuously and independently.'

-The Turkish Code of Obligations (the "TCO"), no. 6098, considers assets comprising substantially all of a seller's business to be equivalent to its whole commercial enterprise However, substantially all is a legal term of art that lacks a clear statutory definition.
+The Turkish Code of Obligations (TCO), no 6098, considers assets comprising substantially all of a seller's business to be equivalent to its whole commercial enterprise.
+However, 'substantially all' is a term that lacks a clear statutory definition.
 Accordingly, for elucidation attorneys must refer to the substantial body of well-developed case law on the matter.
 Decisions of the Supreme Court of Turkey apply the following tripartite test to determine whether divested assets comprise substantially all of a seller's assets:

-- (i) whether the assets can be treated as a stand-alone business; - (ii) whether the assets are sufficient to continue the relevant business enterprise; - (iii) whether seller's capacity to engage in the enterprise is materially diminished by the divestiture.
+- i) whether the assets can be treated as a standalone business: - ii) whether the assets are sufficient to continue the relevant business enterprise; - iii) whether seller's capacity to engage in the enterprise is materially diminished by the divestiture.